What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • rebaudiosides A and E;

-Two compounds are mainly responsible for the sweet taste:
+Two compounds are primarily responsible for the sweet taste:

-1. Rebaudioside A is the most commonly extracted and used in stevia powders and sweeteners, but it's usually not the only ingredient.
-Most stevia sweeteners on the market contain additives such as erythritol from corn, dextrose, or other artificial sweeteners.
+1. Rebaudioside A is what is most often extracted and used in stevia powders and sweeteners, but it is usually not the only ingredient.
+Most commercial stevia sweeteners contain additives: erythritol from corn, dextrose or other artificial sweeteners.

 2. Stevioside makes up about 10% of the sweetness in stevia, but gives it an unusual bitter aftertaste that many people don't like.
-It also has most of the health benefits of stevia that have been attributed to it and are the most well-researched.
+It also contains most of the benefits attributed to and best studied by stevia.

 Stevioside is a non-carbohydrate glycosidic compound.
-Therefore, it does not have the properties of sucrose and other carbohydrates.
-Stevia extract, like rebaudioside A, was found to be 300 times sweeter than sugar.
+Therefore, it does not have the same properties as sucrose and other carbohydrates.
+Stevia extract, like rebaudioside A, turned out to be 300 times sweeter than sugar.
 In addition, it has several unique properties such as long term storage, high temperature resistance.

 Here are some of the flavonoid polyphenolic antioxidant phytochemicals present in stevia: